 At Johnson C. Smith University, the educational program is continuously under review.
 As a result of that review, experimental courses/program are being offered.
-These explorations will be continued and enhanced during the 2008-2009 academic year.
+These explorations will be continued and enhanced during the 2009-2010 academic year.

-The University offers two general education programs: the Liberal Studies Program and the Honors College Program (with Advanced Freshman Studies).
-Through its four colleges - the College of Arts and Letters, the Honors College, the College of Professional Studies, and the College of Science, Technology, Engineering and Mathematics - and its academic units, the University offers 26 majors and confers three degrees - the Bachelor of Arts, the Bachelor of Science, and the Bachelor of Social Work.
+The University offers: the Liberal Studies Program and four academic colleges.
+The College of Arts and Letters, the Metropolitan College, the College of Professional Studies, and the College of Science, Technology, Engineering and Mathematics - and its academic units, the University offers 28 majors and confers three degrees - the Bachelor of Arts, the Bachelor of Science, and the Bachelor of Social Work.
 The University also offers a number of minors and specialized programs, including pre-law, pre-med, pre-pharmacy, banking and finance, military science, information systems engineering, and African and African-American studies.